denten-books/plain-text/1-digital.md

 sense, for someone armed with a laser cutter and a microscope.
-Similarly, painting is a perfectly digital visual art if we consider it at the scale of art gallery as a series of discrete, replaceable, and reproducible frames(!) of canvas.[^ln1-art]
+Similarly, painting is a perfectly digital visual art if we consider it at the scale of art gallery as a series of discrete, replaceable, and reproducible frames(!) of canvas.[^ln1-art] Or, to put it another way, what does it mean to digitize text when text is already, by some definitions, a digital format?

 [^ln1-art]: Replaceble and reproducible in the sense that the art gallery perserveres through the loss or sale of individual art works.

-The conundrum reveals a problem in the very formulation of the question: What *is* digital representation?
+These conundrums reveal a problem in the very formulation of the question: What *is* digital representation?
 Under examination, the properties related to the digital-analog distinction cease constituting an ontological category.
 Rather than a state of being, they indicate a systematic imposition of structure.
 The